Azure/azure-sdk-for-python/doc/dev/static_type_checking_cheat_sheet.md

     ...
 ```

-- Try to using `Union` as a return type since this typically makes the user need to do `isinstance` checks.
+- Try not using `Union` as a return type since this typically makes the user need to do `isinstance` checks.
 See if `@overload` can be used to improve the typing experience.
 - Do mark a parameter as explicitly `Optional` if a value of `None` is allowed. `Optional` is the same as `Union[<type>, None]`.

 ```python